Catherine Bagration: The End of the Napoleonic War

 She counted many Parisian celebrities among her close friends: Stendhal, Benjamin Constant, the Marquis de Custine, even the Queen of Greece.
-The Princess's cook for a time was Marie-Antoine Carême, the founder of Haute Cuisine.
+The Princess's cook for a time was Marie-Antoine Carême, the founder of haute cuisine.
 The writer Balzac, despite his sloppy dress sense, had been a frequent visitor to Princess Catherine's salon in Vienna, amusing the ladies with his stories, so naturally when she moved to Paris he became one of her friends.
 Balzac mentions in one of his letters that she was one of the two women upon whom he based the character Feodora, heroine of his first novel La Peau de Chagrin.
 Similarly Victor Hugo mentions her salon in Les Misérables.

 Second marriage, separation and death

 In Paris on 18 January 1830 she married the British general and diplomat Sir John Hobart Caradoc, 2nd Baron Howden and Grimston; she was fifteen years his senior.
 For a while her married name became Caradoc.
 They had no children, and later broke up and filed for a formal separation.
 By 1849 she was on the move again and visited London, apparently for the first time.

 Even in her old age, when her limbs could no longer support her, she would rest with great elegance and a suggestive manner.
-Princess Catherine was the heiress to the fabulous jewelry collection of her great uncle, and it is possible that her finances were flagging at the end of her life.
+Princess Catherine was the heiress to the fabulous jewelry collection of her great-uncle, and it is possible that her finances were flagging at the end of her life.
 She sold some items, including the famous "Potemkin Diamond", which was purchased by the Emperor Napoléon III for his wife the Empress Eugénie, after whom it was subsequently renamed.
-She finally died during a trip to Venice, on 2 June 1857, and was buried in the San Michele Cemetery, which is also the last resting place of Diaghilev and Stravinsky.
+She finally died during a trip to Venice, on 2 June 1857, and was buried in the Orthodox section of the San Michele cemetery on the Isola di San Michele, in Venice, which is also the last resting place of Sergei Diaghilev and Igor Stravinsky.
 Her white headstone bears the French inscription: Princesse Catherine Bagration Décedée à Venise le II Juin MDCCCLVII (Princess Catherine Bagration, deceased in Venice 2 June 1857).
 Some sources give her date of death as 21 May, but this is the Russian Old Style.